- What is an Equity Multiple in Commercial Real Estate?

 $300,000 * 5 years + $4 million = $5.5 million/$4 million = 1.37

-So, in essence, for every $1 the investor were to put into this property, they could expect to get $1.37 back (before taxes) at the end of the five years.
+In essence, for every $1 the investor puts into this property, they could expect to get $1.37 back (before taxes) at the end of the five years.

 Equity Multiple vs. Cash on Cash Returns

 When we look at a property's equity multiple, we're basically looking at the exact same thing as the property's cash on cash return.
-However, a cash on cash return is usually a percentage expressed on an annual basis, whereas an equity multiple is often calculated over a multi-year period, and often includes the sale of the property by the investor in the calculation.
-To determine cash on cash return, one can use the formula provided below:
+However, a cash on cash return is usually a percentage expressed on an annual basis, whereas an equity multiple is often calculated over a multi-year period.
+An equity multiple also often includes the sale of the property by the investor in the calculation.
+To determine cash on cash return, use the formula below:

 Cash on Cash Return = Total Cash Distribution (NOI)/Total Cash Investment

-So, if we were to use the example above to calculate cash on cash return for the property over a typical one year period, we would find:
+So, if we use the example above to calculate cash on cash return for the property over a typical one year period, we find:

 $300,000/$4 million = 7.5% Cash on Cash Return

 If we multiply that number by the five years the property was held in the earlier example, we get:

 Now, add 1 (for the sale of the property at the original price of $4 million), and to get 1.37, the equity multiple for the property.

 IRR, or Internal Rate of Return, is another essential commercial real estate metric, which is often compared to a property’s equity multiple.
 Unlike equity multiple, IRR incorporates the concept of time value of money (TVM), which means that it adjusts returns based on the fact that money received today is more valuable than money received in the future.
 Therefore, while equity multiple measures cash return over the life on an investment, IRR measures the rate of return for the money invested for each period it is invested.